Home

 Using linux basename to get an Azure resource name

-azure shell til
+til azure shell

 When working with Azure, you’ll often need to extract the name of a resource from its full ID.
 The basename utility in Linux can help with this.